AlKL/SFWater-Website-Project/README.md

 * Fix google link
 * Change question to comments
 * On large screen, "water you can trust" is on diff lines
+* make it responsive for when it's too big